Tommi-Tsuruga/CatDetector/README.md

 # CatDetector
 This project uses two types of face detection for detecting cats in images for use in assessing the appropriate detection technique to use.
-The Haar seems to be slightly faster and requires less (no) training time, but the HoG and SVM model is more accurate.
+The Haar seems to be slightly faster and requires no training time, as openCV has Haar Cascades built in for cats.
+From preliminary testing,the HoG and SVM model is more accurate.

 Haar Detector:
-Uses a sliding window cascade classifier with trained haar features to detect cat faces in images
+The Haar model is built using openCV's built in cascade classifier.
+This classifier slides kernels across an image comparing the features to the built in model, if enough are similar, it will output that the image contains one or more cats.
+Potential issues include multiple bounding boxes being predicted for a single cat.
+It might be worthwhile to play with the non-max surpression thresholds.
 ![Haar-featurs](https://docs.opencv.org/2.4/_images/haarfeatures.png)

 Example input image and output image with bounding box drawn on